olavolav/uniplot/README.md

 ## Experimental features

+### Plotting histograms

 For convenience there is also a `histogram` function that accepts one or more series and plots bar-chart like histograms.
 It will automatically discretize the series into a number of bins given by the `bins` option and display the result.

 When calling the `histogram` function, the `lines` option is `True` by default.